-While the time for filing any challenges to the LIPA Reform Act expired and no such challenges were filed, it is possible that interested parties may still seek to find some basis to challenge the LIPA Reform Act, the issuance of the 2016A Restructuring Bonds or specific aspects of the transaction.
-For example, notwithstanding that (a) Financing Order No. 3 contains a conclusion of law that the 2016A Restructuring Charges are "transition charges" as defined in the General Resolution and that they are not subject to the lien thereof, (b) Hawkins Delafield & Wood LLP expects to render an opinion in connection with the issuance of the 2016A Restructuring Bonds to the effect that the 2016A Restructuring Charges are not subject to the lien of the General Resolution or the Subordinated General Resolution, and (c) the Authority will make a representation in the Sale Agreement to the effect that it is transferring the 2016A Restructuring Property free of any Liens, it is possible that holders of bonds issued by the Authority or other creditors or stakeholders may nonetheless attempt to assert that the 2016A Restructuring Charges are subject to the lien of the General Resolution.
-Any litigation making such assertion could affect the market price of the 2016A Restructuring Bonds.
+While the time for filing any challenges to the LIPA Reform Act expired and no such challenges were filed, it is possible that interested parties may still seek to find some basis to challenge the LIPA Reform Act, the issuance of the 2017 Restructuring Bonds or specific aspects of the transaction.
+For example, notwithstanding that (a) Financing Order No. 5 contains a conclusion of law that the 2017 Restructuring Charges are "transition charges" as defined in the General Resolution and that they are not subject to the lien thereof, (b) Hawkins Delafield & Wood LLP expects to render an opinion in connection with the issuance of the 2017 Restructuring Bonds to the effect that the 2017 Restructuring Charges are not subject to the lien of the General Resolution or the Subordinated General Resolution, and (c) the Authority will make a representation in the Sale Agreement to the effect that it is transferring the 2017 Restructuring Property free of any Liens, it is possible that holders of bonds issued by the Authority or other creditors or stakeholders may nonetheless attempt to assert that the 2017 Restructuring Charges are subject to the lien of the General Resolution or the Subordinated General Resolution.
+Though no such claims have been raised to date, any litigation making such assertion could affect the market price of the 2017 Restructuring Bonds.